Go Idioms Index

 Most Popular Idioms List

-GoEnglish.com Pocket English Idioms
+GoEnglish.com = Today's English Idioms and Phrases

-Today's Idiom = "Finders Keepers Losers Weepers"
+Today's Idiom = "Finders Keepers, Losers Weepers"

 A child who finds something and doesn't want to give it back will say "finders keepers losers weepers".
-Example: "I found it, it's mine."
-Reply: "That's not yours, it's mine."
-Reply: "Finders keepers, losers weepers!"

 "Finders keepers losers weepers" says: the natural law of ownership should allow the one who found the thing to be the one who keeps it.